Juan Castillo (American football)

-Juan Castillo (born October 8, 1959) is an American football coach who is currently an offensive analyst for the University of Michigan.
+Juan Castillo (born October 8, 1959) is an American football coach who is currently the offensive line coach for the Syracuse Orange.
 He played college football at Texas A&I as a linebacker and played for the San Antonio Gunslingers of the United States Football League (USFL) in the mid-1980s.
 Castillo then coached high school and college football before joining the Eagles in 1995 as an offensive assistant.
 He has served as both a coach for tight ends and offensive line.

 College career

 Castillo earned a scholarship worth $500 to attend Texas A&I after spending a semester at the Monterrey Institute of Technology and Higher Education, where he played for the Borregos Salvajes Monterrey.
 He played linebacker at Texas A&I.

 Professional career

 Castillo played for the San Antonio Gunslingers of the USFL from 1984–1985, mainly on special teams.
 In 1984, Castillo saw action in six games, making four tackles and three assists.
 In 1985, Castillo played in seven games, making eight tackles and registering three assists on a 5–13 club.